brandonwright80/Ocean-Beach-Surf-Guide/README.md

 # 🌊 Ocean Beach Surf Conditions Guide

 This project provides a simple, beginner-friendly overview of the key factors that influence surf conditions at Ocean Beach, San Francisco.
 It’s designed for anyone wanting to understand why the waves can change so much day-to-day.
+I plan to add more content overtime using AI prediction models 🏄🏻

 ---
 ## Photos